fbpx

 How to Lower Alkalinity in a Pool

 There are two ways to lower total alkalinity: using muriatic acid or using a pH reducer, a.k.a. sodium bisulfate.
 Keep in mind that whichever method you use will also lower your pH levels.
-And check out our guide on how to lower pH in a pool for more information.
+Check out our guide on how to lower pH in a pool for more information.

 How to Use Muriatic Acid to Lower Alkalinity

-Pool-grade muriatic acid is similar to the hydrochloric acid that’s used to clean concrete and brick, but with a lower concentration of hydrogen chloride.
+Pool-grade muriatic acid is similar to hydrochloric acid, which is used to clean concrete and bricks but with a lower concentration of hydrogen chloride.
 It can help lower total alkalinity, remove calcium deposits, and clean filters.
 But it’s extremely corrosive and more dangerous to handle than sodium bisulfate.

 Our Top Pick